 Leila-McPhillips Triangle real estate guide & listings for sale

-In Leila-Mcphillips Triangle, about 40% of buildings are small apartment buildings, and the rest of the dwellings are mainly single detached homes and townhouses.
-Around 40% of homes in this neighbourhood were built in the 1980s, while many of the remaining buildings were constructed in the 1960s and the 1990s.
-This part of the city has a good variety of housing sizes, ranging from lofts to four or more bedrooms.
-About two thirds of the population of this neighbourhood own their home and renters make up the remainder.
+In Leila-McPhillips Triangle, about 40% of buildings are small apartment buildings, while single detached homes and townhouses are also present in the housing stock.
+Around 40% of properties in this neighbourhood were constructed in the 1980s, while the majority of the remaining buildings were constructed in the 1960s and the 1990s.
+This part of the city also has a good variety of housing sizes; properties range from lofts to four or more bedrooms.
+Around two thirds of the population of this neighbourhood own their home and renters make up the remainder.

 It is a reasonably short walk to access both primary and secondary schools from most properties for sale in Leila-McPhillips Triangle.
 On the other hand, parents and their children may consider it challenging to get to daycares as a pedestrian.
 Concerning eating, the closest supermarket in Leila-McPhillips Triangle is usually only a very short walk away.
 A small variety of restaurants and coffee shops is available as well.
 Furthermore, it is convenient to reach a variety of clothing stores on foot.